 You can bake one or a dozen straight from frozen or after a quick thaw in the refrigerator overnight!
 Who doesn’t want warm, fresh-baked cookies within reach at all times?

-What Kind of Cookie Dough Can I Freeze?
+What Types of Cookie Doughs Can I Freeze?

 The dough for just about every type of cookie can be frozen successfully, with a few exceptions.
 Delicate, thin cookies, such as florentine, lace, and tuile cookies are made with a liquid-y batter that doesn’t freeze well unbaked or baked.
 Aside from these, pretty much any cookie goes.